IBM/kdep/README.md

 kdep stands for Kube Deploy and is a thin wrapper around [Helm](https://helm.sh/) that does two things:
   1) Automatically provisions secrets from [Vault](https://www.vaultproject.io/)
-  2) Simplifies deployment configuration for multiple environments
+  2) Simplifies chart configuration for multiple environments

 How it works
 ------------